ericlmk/spring-boot-test-eric/README.md

 1. Complete the entities in the domain package so that querying the PurchaseOrder object will also return all of the ProductItem line items.
 Hint: PurchaseOrder has a one to many relationship to ProductItem.
 ProductItem has a one to none, one or many relationship to PurchaseOrder.

-2. Complete and update the repository so that a query can return purchase orders which have been created after a given date.
+2. Complete and update the repository so that a query can return purchase orders which have been created for a given date.

 3. Create HTTP endpoints to allow a client to interact with the service.
 Endpoints may accept XML or JSON but may only produce JSON output.
 Your code will need to perform the following actions: